Our2020View/Our2020View.github.io/ourview.md

 1. No macerator system – we fixed that ourselves
 2. Passenger seating - not as comfy as Captain’s chairs
 3. Only one table – we added our own for the cab seating area
-4. Higher fuel consumption – not too much higher, all things considered (We are averaging 15.5 mpg or 15.2 l/100 km)
+4. Higher fuel consumption – not too much higher, all things considered (We are averaging 15.5 mpg)
 5. Unable to fit a dedicated chest freezer – we had a 65 quart chest freezer in our Class B

 A pretty small list of disadvantages, when stacked up against the advantages.